owlike/genson/README.md

 Gensons main strengths?

+ - Easy to use and just works!
  - Its modular and configurable architecture.
  - Speed and controlled small memory foot print making it scale.
- - Last but not least it is easy to use and works out of the box!

 ##Online Documentation

 Checkout our new website - <http://owlike.github.io/genson/>!

-The old website at <http://code.google.com/p/genson/>, hosts the documentation and javadoc of the latest release (0.99).
+The old website at <http://code.google.com/p/genson/>, hosts the documentation and javadoc until release 0.99 inclusive.
-But starting with 1.0 everything will be moved to github and the new website.
+But starting with 1.0 everything is be moved to github and the new website.

 ##Motivation